pranathip/Twitter/README.md

 - [x] Countdown number turns red when 20 characters are remaining in tweet.
 - [x] Profile picture, name, and screen name are displayed when composing a tweet.
+- [x] Placeholder text and animated fade in and fade out when composing a tweet.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):